Why You Should Avoid Social Media During Your Personal Injury Case

 - Carefully consider every post you make before you make it.
 Once made, deleting it may not be a solution, as digital communications can be recovered.

 Why Should You Talk to Your Friends and Family About Avoiding Certain Topics and Activities on Social Media?

 What you do on social media can be used against you in a personal injury claim.
 The same applies to what your friends and family do.
 Sharing pictures, posts, videos, profile information, and comments on social media can undercut your claim.
 Investigators look for retweets, hashtags, mentions, comments, tags, etc. This is a good reason to ask family and friends to either leave you alone on social media.
 They should not tag you in pictures, videos, or post anything at all about your case.

 At Bottlinger Law L.L.C., we have the knowledge, skills, and resources to provide effective representation in personal injury matters.
-Contact us at (402) 505-8234 to schedule a free consultation.
+Contact our Omaha personal injury lawyer at (402) 505-8234 to schedule a free consultation.

 Our legal team is ready to help.
 Please fill out the form below to set up a free consultation with the Bottlinger Law team.